GeminiDRSoftware/MAROONXDR/doc/tutorials/MAROONXDR_Tutorial/intro.rst

     # Activate the virtual environment
     source venv/bin/activate

-    # Or use the custom prompt name
+    # Or use the env name
     source venv/bin/activate mx_dev

 Your shell prompt should now show ``(mx_dev)`` indicating the environment is active.